JS Wakasa

-JS Wakasa (AGS-5104) was a Futami-class oceanographic research ship for the Japan Maritime Self-Defense Force.
+JS Wakasa (AGS-5104) is a Futami-class oceanographic research ship for the Japan Maritime Self-Defense Force.

 Construction and career

 Wakasa was laid down on 21 August 1984 and launched on 21 May 1985 by Hitachi Zosen Corporation Maizuru Shipyard.
 She was commissioned on 25 February 1986 and was incorporated into the Marine Service Corps and deployed in Yokosuka.